karannewatia/Mycelium/onion-routing/README.md

+This is an implementation of the onion routing protocol.
+A source node sends a message to a destination node through x intermediate hops, (where x is 2,3, or 4 in our experiments).
+So, up to 6 CloudLab machines are needed to test the protocol.

 #### Environment setup:
 - Please use `./install.sh` in the `script` folder to install all required libraries.
 Previously tried on CloudLab, `ubuntu 20.04`.
 It will take a while (around an hour) for the installation script to finish.